XRedKirbyX/hello-world/README.md

 # hello-world
 A first repository

 Hai!
 Im red!
-Im new to this entire thing, but it looks cool!
+Im new to this entire github thing, but it looks cool!
+I want to develop and design some sort of bot.
+It seems like a lot of fun!